 - Offertory collections are a major source of income for parishes.
 The parish should establish procedures for offertory collections at Masses to ensure the security of these funds.
 The implemented procedures should be documented and consistently followed, and should include offertory count sheets.
 Please refer to the Recommended Offertory Collection Procedures and Offertory Collection Log located on the DOY website. - When the diocesan entity's mail is opened, a list of cash and checks received should be prepared and checks should be restrictively endorsed.
 The person opening the mail and preparing the list should be independent of the accounting function.
 An independent person should periodically compare the list to the cash receipts journal record and the bank validated deposit slips. - Cash and check receipts should be deposited intact daily and no funds removed from the deposit.
-If deposits cannot be made on a daily basis, then funds should be secured in a safe. - All handling of cash should be segregated from the maintenance of receivable records. - Funds received for Mass stipends must be recorded separately from other funds, and a record kept of all Masses said in accordance with Canonical and diocesan requirements.
+If deposits cannot be made on a daily basis, then funds should be secured in a safe. - Tamper resistant bags are to be used at all Masses and for all fundraising events with the appropriate tracking numbers of each bag kept on file. - All handling of cash should be segregated from the maintenance of receivable records. - Funds received for Mass stipends must be recorded separately from other funds, and a record kept of all Masses said in accordance with Canonical and diocesan requirements.
 Mass stipends are not parish income, but the parish shall hold these monies in trust for the individual priest who says the Mass for a period of no longer than one (1) year.
 Internal revenue service guidelines require that parishes include the amount of stipends paid to their priests in their W-2.
 A Form 1099 must be submitted for other priests receiving \$600 or more annually.